Os Grandes Portugueses

 Os Grandes Portugueses (The Greatest Portuguese) was a public poll contest organized by the Portuguese public broadcasting station RTP and hosted by Maria Elisa.
 Based on BBC's 100 Greatest Britons, it featured individual documentaries advocating the top ten candidates.
-The final vote took place on 25 March 2007, the winner being António de Oliveira Salazar, Portugal's Prime Minister from 1932 to 1968.
+The final vote took place on 25 March 2007, the winner being António de Oliveira Salazar, Portugal's dictator from 1932 to 1968.

 Format

 The series started in October 2006, with each episode featuring small groups of candidates considered amongst the Greatest Portuguese.
 Based on voting results, the list of 10 most voted-for personalities were revealed on 14 January 2007, in alphabetical order.
 All of the 10 finalists were deceased.
 The ten finalists were then featured in individual documentary episodes, followed by a second round of voting within these top ten.
 On 25 March the voting results for the final 10, and the full list of 100, was announced.